MarkSeliverstov/tfm/README.md

-# TFM - Telegram Financial Manager
+# TFM - Telegram Finance Manager

 TFM is a Telegram bot that helps you manage your finances.
 The main feature is to **convert your voice messages into transactions using OpenAI's Speech-to-Text